Digitous/LLM-SLERP-Merge/README.md

 ## License

-This project is unlicensed and I don't care how far it's proliferated, updated, modified, maintined, integrated, and shared around.
+This project is unlicensed and unrestricted on how far it's proliferated, updated, modified, maintined, integrated, and shared around.
 A kind reference to this repo as well as dvschultz's script (which inspired this work) at https://gist.github.com/dvschultz/3af50c40df002da3b751efab1daddf2c would be nice.

 ---

 **Contributors**: [Digitous](https://github.com/Digitous) [CalderaAI](https://huggingface.co/CalderaAI)
 **Original Script** [dvschultz](https://gist.github.com/dvschultz/3af50c40df002da3b751efab1daddf2c)
+**Special Mention** [LostRuins](https://github.com/LostRuins) For first weight averaging script for LLMs (that we know of; without their work, none of this would have come to fruition).